Lafayette McLaws: 1863–65

 The courts-martial of Robertson and McLaws convened in Morristown, Tennessee, on February 12, 1864, with Maj.
 Gen. Simon B. Buckner serving as president of the court.
 The proceedings suffered delays as witnesses—including Longstreet—were not available to appear as scheduled, in some cases because Longstreet granted them leaves of absence.
-Cooper's office published the court's findings on May 5, exonerating him on the first two specifications of neglect of duty, but finding him guilty of the third—"failing in the details of his attack to make arrangements essential to his success."
-McLaws was sentenced to 60 days without rank or command, but Cooper overturned the verdict and sentence, citing fatal flaws in the procedures of the court, ordering McLaws to return to duty with his division.
+Cooper's office published the court's findings on May 5, exonerating him on the first two specifications of neglect of duty but finding him guilty of the third—"failing in the details of his attack to make arrangements essential to his success."
+McLaws was sentenced to 60 days without rank or command, but Cooper overturned the verdict and sentence, citing fatal flaws in the court's procedures and ordering McLaws to return to duty with his division.
 However, on May 18, McLaws was assigned by the War Department to the Defenses of Savannah in the Department of South Carolina, Georgia, and Florida.

-McLaws was bitter about his fate, claiming that Longstreet had used him as a scapegoat for the failed Knoxville Campaign.
-Writing in his memoirs many years after the war, Longstreet expressed regret that he had filed charges against McLaws, which he described as happening "in an unguarded moment."
+McLaws was bitter about his fate, claiming Longstreet had used him as a scapegoat for the failed Knoxville Campaign.
+In his memoirs many years after the war, Longstreet expressed regret that he had filed charges against McLaws, which he described as happening "in an unguarded moment."
 In time, the animosity healed between the two Confederate veterans, but McLaws never fully forgave Longstreet for his actions.

-McLaws left the First Corps, and since Lee would not accept him for command in Virginia, he proceeded to Savannah, which he was unable to defend successfully against Maj.
+McLaws left the First Corps, and since Lee would not accept him for command in Virginia, he proceeded to Savannah, which he could not defend successfully against Maj.
 Gen. William T. Sherman's March to the Sea in late 1864.

 McLaws next saw active service opposing Sherman's advance into the Carolinas.
 At the Battle of Rivers' Bridge on February 2, 1865, his command resisted the advance of the Army of the Tennessee into South Carolina.
 His forces delayed the Federal crossing of the Salkehatchie River until they found other crossings and turned his right flank.
 McLaws led a division under Lt.
 Gen. William J. Hardee at the Battle of Averasborough, commanding the Confederate third line of defense, and at the Battle of Bentonville.
 His division was little engaged at Bentonville because of vague orders.
-In the aftermath of these battles, McLaws had problems with the discipline of his division, holding multiple roll calls per day to prevent desertion and looting.
+In the aftermath of these battles, McLaws had problems with the discipline of his division, holding multiple roll calls daily to prevent desertion and looting.
 When Gen. Joseph E. Johnston reorganized the army, McLaws lost his command assignment.
 He was assigned command of the District of Georgia after Bentonville.
 He may have surrendered with Johnston's army in North Carolina on April 26, 1865; however, there is no record of his parole.
 On October 18, 1865, McLaws was pardoned by the U.S. government.